apache/cordova-docs/docs/en/edge/guide/cli/index.md

 for your project.
 This directory should not already exist, Cordova will create it for you.
 Its `www` subdirectory houses your application's home page, along with various resources under `css`, `js`, and `img`, which follow common web development file-naming conventions.
+These assets will be stored on the device's local filesystem, not served remotely.
 The `config.xml` file contains important metadata needed to generate and distribute the application.